dojo/docs/developer/markup.rst

 .. contents ::
    :depth: 2

-Syntax, keywords and guidelines for Dojo's inline API documentation format
+Syntax, keywords and guidelines for Dojo's inline API documentation format.

 Introduction
 ============

+The Dojo JavaScript codebase makes use of a consistent commenting style to facilitate generated API documentation, which gives developers an outline of what methods are defined and how to use them.
+This is analogous to `Javadoc <http://en.wikipedia.org/wiki/Javadoc>`_ and similar conventions used in most programming languages today.

+The documentation
+parser collects the information from the JavaScript files and produces output in json or XML format.
+This can be further transformed for use by editors and IDEs for example, or fed into a viewer application for a handy browsable interface to the API.
+These pages describe the parts of the system and how to use them to generate your own documentation of both Dojo and custom code.

 API documentation takes the form of comment blocks, typically with one or more keywords.
 Function parameters may also be hinted inline and return values also indicated inline.

 Using a Key
 ===========